cspotcode/bomb-rush-cyberfunk-mod-template/README.md

 - Add `BepInExDirectory` environment variable with path to your BepInEx directory.
 It might look something like this: `C:\Users\myusername\AppData\Roaming\Thunderstore Mod Manager\DataFolder\BombRushCyberfunk\profiles\Default\BepInEx`
 - Restart your IDE to be sure it sees the latest values.

 "Build" the code: "Build->Build Solution" in Visual Studio 2022, Ctrl+Shift+B in VSCode.
-If there are errors about non-`publicized` missing assemblies, then your environment variables are wrong.
+If there are errors about missing assemblies or classes, your environment variables are probably wrong.

+*If Visual Studio does not show "Build Solution," you probably need to open the solution / `.sln` file.
+This might require some clicking around.*

 ## Debugging